The First World Heritage in Osaka

 Take A Look From Above

 The observation lobby on the 21st floor of Sakai City Hall is a great place to catch this view.
-The 21st floor (soaring 80 meters above ground) is actually not quite high enough in order to capture the entire view of the Kofungun, but you can see the grandness.
-I just think it’s just precious that these tombs have been protected for more than 1,600 years since they were built!
+Going higher surely would give you a better view of the entire Kofungun but, when you overlook the Kofungun from 80 meters above ground, you can definitely get a feel of its grandness.
+I just think it’s precious that these tombs have been protected for more than 1,600 years since they were built!